-Casement Windows vs Double Hung Windows – Which Are Best For You?
+Casement Windows vs Double Hung Windows

 Are you looking for replacement windows for your home, or wondering what windows to install in a new building?
 You’d be surprised by how many different styles of windows you can choose from.
 Deciding which style is right for the various rooms of your property can be harder than you think.

 All window styles have different features and advantages.
-Two of the most common types of replacement windows are casement windows, and double hung windows.
+Two of the most common types of replacement windows are casement windows and double-hung windows.
 Here we look at the various features of both kinds of windows.

 A casement window is a framed window pane unit designed to open horizontally on a hinge system, like a door.